Where it all began

 The Legacy Continues

-Three generations of the Bavarian Inn Zehnder family now are actively involved in the day-to-day operations of the restaurant.
-Dorothy’s son, William A. (Bill), serves as the Head Chair of the Board of Directors and his eldest daughter, Amy Zehnder Grossi, serves as the President of the restaurant.
+The William “Tiny” and Dorothy Zehnder Family are currently in fourth generation of management.
+Dorothy’s son, William A. (Bill) Zehnder, serves as Chairman of the Board and his eldest daughter, Amy Zehnder Grossi, serves as the President of the restaurant.
 Bill’s other daughter, Katie Zehnder Weiss, serves as the President of Frankenmuth Gift Shops Inc. Tiny & Dorothy’s daughter, Judy Zehnder Keller, was the founder of the Bavarian Inn Lodge.
 Judy’s son, Michael Zehnder, now serves as the President at the Lodge and her daughter, Martha Zehnder Kaczynski, serves as the Vice President.
 Judy’s husband, Don Keller, serves as the Corporate Treasurer.

 Joining the family are many other managers and team members who share the philosophies and work ethic of founders William and Dorothy Zehnder.
 All managers spend time working in the “front of the house” helping to carve meats at banquets, clear tables, seat and greet guests, and whatever else they can do to make guests feel welcome.
 Tiny called this ‘management by walking around.’
 Please ask to speak with a manager when you visit, and you can share your good experiences with them.